 Work on the restoration of Lyautey's residence continues.

 It's a two-minute walk from Lyautey's residence to this building, ceded to Germany for a consulate in 1902.
-Like the rest of Germany's holdings in Africa, it was forfeited after World War I and in 1920 was ceded back to a local official who took possession in the name of the sultan.
-Easy come, easy go.
+Edith Wharton writes that on the eve of World War I Morocco "was honeycombed by German trading interests and secret political intrigue, and the fruit seemed ready to fall when the declaration of war shook the bough" (In Morocco, 1920).
+Like the rest of Germany's holdings in Africa, the building was forfeited after the war and in 1920 was ceded back to a local official who took possession in the name of the sultan.

 Yes, along with the consulates there's even a European hotel in the medina.
 It's the Hotel Central, opened as luck would have it in 1912, the year of the Protectorate's proclamation.
 Elevator?
 Pardonnez-moi?.

 Lyautey's chief town planner, Henri Prost,recalled in 1917 the urban chaos springing up around the medina.
 "By early 1914," he wrote, "the small native Moroccan town was drowned amid an extraordinary mix of fonduks and dwellings of all shapes and sizes--basic wooden shacks, villas, and six-story apartment buildings, all scattered several kilometers away from the city walls" (p.
 76) How would Prost tame it?
 The answer is by pushing arterials through the new city.